bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 When configured, tax properties help merchants send tax providers more detailed product information.
 Tax properties are variable: merchants assign a distinct value depending on product specifics.
 This is useful for products, such as alcohol and fuel, whose tax rates vary by product composition.
 Providers can then provide more accurate tax calculations.
 The examples in this guide expand on this use case.

 This guide demonstrates how you can manage tax properties.
 Tax properties are specific to a tax provider.
 Thus, merchants must liaise with tax providers to explore supported tax properties.
-For more info, see the [Tax Properties API Reference](/api-reference/store-management/tax-properties) and [Tax Provider API Reference](/api-reference/providers/tax-provider-api).
+For more info, see the [Tax Properties API Reference](/api-reference/store-management/tax-properties) and the [Tax Provider API Reference](/api-reference/providers/tax-provider-api).

 Here is a summary of use cases for using the Tax Properties API:
 * Use more than one tax provider for a store
 * Assist a transition to another tax provider
 * Vary inputs into a tax provider's tax calculation
 * Receive more accurate tax calculations from third-party tax providers
-* Factor in multiple tax-related fields in tax rates
+* Factor in many tax-related fields in tax rates
 * Give third-party tax providers parity with Avalara

 ## Tax properties

 ### Create tax properties

-You must first add tax properties, as specified by your tax provider, to the store.
+You must first add tax properties to the store.
+This requires the property's `code` and `display_name`.
 The tax provider must provide the `code` for a tax property.
-Both `code` and `display_name` are required.

 <!--
 type: tab